5l1v3r1/fzsl/README.rst

 ------------

-Fuzzy file or path searcher in the shell which provides path completion similar to ctrlp.
+Fuzzy file or path searcher in the shell which provides path completion similar to the ctrlp_ plugin for vim.
 Start a command and then hit Ctrl+p to see a list of possible paths.
 Enter search terms to narrow down the list and then select the appropriate completion using your arrow keys or Ctrl+j/k.

 fzsl uses a single matching algorithm but provides the user with a wide variety of ways to influence how file scanning is performed as it is by far the most